IOWA CITY, IOWA

 A tiny town that makes a huge impression.

-Ottawa is just under 13 square-miles, is proof that bigger is not always better.
-Located less than 90 miles southwest of Chicago where the Illinois River meets the Fox River, the small town is a destination for an array of events each year, like the Midwest Morel Fest each May, the 2 Rivers Wine Fest each June, and the carnival-esque Riverfest, a music festival, each August.
-It’s history looms large, with it having been the site of the first Lincoln/Douglas debate as well as a stop on the Underground Railroad.
+Ottawa, which clocks in at just under 13 square-miles, is proof that bigger is not always better.
+Located less than 90 miles southwest of Chicago where the Illinois River meets the Fox River, the small town is a destination for an array of annual events, like the Midwest Morel Fest each May, the 2 Rivers Wine Fest each June, and the carnival-esque Riverfest, a music festival, each August.
+Its history looms large, with it having been the site of the first Lincoln/Douglas debate as well as a stop on the Underground Railroad.
 It’s home to quirky shops (custom glass sculpture, anyone?) and spots to eat.
 Lone Buffalo, Tangled Roots Brewing’s brewpub, is a local favorite.
 One of Ottawa’s best asset is its location.
 It’s close to the August Hill Winery, various state parks (Starved Rock, Matthiessen, Buffalo Rock), Hegeler Carus Mansion, a National Historic Landmark, and lots of places to kayak in the Illinois River.

 WEST SIDE, GRAND RAPIDS, MICHIGAN